Earn Flying Blue XP fast: 14 methods, and whether you can buy it

 - Amex Platinum Card: 60 XP

-- 2 round trips to US/Asia in Business via hub: 2 x 90 XP = 180 XP
+- 2 round trips to US/Asia in Business via hub: 2 x 90 XP = 180 XP, which clears Gold even without the card

 - Or: 3 round trips in Economy via hub (with Antwerp): approximately 40-50 XP per round trip = 120-150 XP